Feeding America

 Since our founding in 1982, we’ve been focused on our mission to alleviate hunger in Southeast Nebraska.

-From sun up to sun down (and even longer), our dedicated teamvolunteers and partner agencies work together to put food on the tables of neighbors in need, right here at home.
+From sun up to sun down (and even longer), our dedicated teamvolunteers and partner agencies work together to put food on the tables of neighbors facing hunger, right here at home.
 The Food Bank of Lincoln is a proud member of Feeding America.

 We serve 16 counties in Southeast Nebraska: Polk, York, Fillmore, Thayer, Butler, Seward, Saline, Jefferson, Saunders, Lancaster, Gage, Otoe, Johnson, Pawnee, Nemaha and Richardson.